Sy-FAR: Symmetry-based Fair Adversarial Robustness: Fairness for Subgroup

 \subsection{From Individual to Subgroup Symmetry}

-The \defense{} method promotes a novel form of fairness by enforcing \emph{symmetry in the confusion matrix}, requiring that the probability of misclassifying class $i$ as $j$ matches the reverse direction, i.e., ${C}_{ij} = {C}_{ji}$ for all $i \neq j$.
+\defense{} promotes a novel form of fairness by enforcing symmetry in the confusion matrix, requiring that the probability of misclassifying class $i$ as $j$ matches the reverse direction, i.e., ${C}_{ij} = {C}_{ji}$ for all $i \neq j$.
 This criterion, which we refer to as \emph{class-level symmetry}, is both intuitive and efficient to compute.
 To ensure fairness at the \emph{group level}, however, we must show that the same principle extends to partitions of the label space.
-Formally, given any partition ${P} = \{G_1, \dots, G_m\}$ of the $K$ classes, we require that the subgroup misclassification rates are symmetric:
+Formally, given any partition ${P} = \{G_1, \dots, G_m\}$ of the $K$ classes, we require that any two subgroups satisfy subgroup symmetry:

 At first glance, enforcing such subgroup symmetry appears to demand evaluating an exponential number of subgroup pairs, which is computationally prohibitive.
-Remarkably, we prove that our class-level symmetry regularizer is sufficient: enforcing ${C}_{ij} = {C}_{ji}$ at the class level \emph{implies subgroup symmetry fairness} across all partitions.

-The key insight is that both notions of fairness—class-level and subgroup-level—are derived from the same confusion matrix .
-Symmetry at the level of individual off-diagonal entries aggregates into symmetric relationships across groups.
-We now formally state and prove the equivalence between class-level and subgroup-level symmetry.
+Remarkably, we prove that our class-level symmetry regularizer is sufficient: enforcing ${C}_{ij} = {C}_{ji}$ at the class level \emph{implies subgroup symmetry fairness} across all partitions and vice versa.
+The key insight is that both class-level and subgroup-level symmetry arise from the same confusion matrix.
+Symmetry in individual off-diagonal entries naturally aggregates into symmetric relationships between groups.
+We now formally state and prove the equivalence between class- and subgroup-level symmetry.